tcort/wkhtmltox/README.md

 Current Status: **Under Active Development**

 Summary: Rendering PDFs and images from HTML works.
-I'm currently trying a few different approaches to improve performance.
+I'm working on some changes to make it faster.
+So far I've achieved about a 2.5x speed-up in PDF rendering.

 ## Requirements